-Note: The Restore Manager does not support the use of File Changed filters.
+Notes:

-Important!
-Incremental backups and differential Backups are based upon the File Modified date rather than the File Changed date to filter the files to be backed up.
+- On Windows-based file systems, file changed filters behave as file created before, after, or between a specific date range filters. - The Restore Manager does not support the use of File Changed filters. - Incremental backups and differential Backups are based upon the File Modified date rather than the File Changed date to filter the files to be backed up.